krupkat/xpano/CONTRIBUTING.md

 ## clang-format

- Formatting is checked upon submission, please format your files with the included `.clang-format` configuration.
+ Formatting is checked when you make a PR, please format your files with the included `.clang-format` configuration.
 Use the provided scripts for your convenience:

  ```
  /misc/scripts/format.ps1